Here’s a look at the life of Luiz Inacio Lula da Silva, president of Brazil.

 October 29, 2006 - Wins a second four-year term in office with 61% of the vote.

-October 2009 - Is credited with helping Rio de Janeiro to win the 2016 Summer Olympics, the first Olympics to be held in South America.
+October 2009 - Is credited with helping Rio de Janeiro win its bid to host the 2016 Summer Olympics, the first Olympics to be held in South America.

-April 2010 - Is voted number one of Time magazine’s 100 Most Influential People in the World for 2010.
+April 2010 - Is voted number one of Time magazine’s 100 Most Influential People in the World.